xcube-dev/xcube-stac/README.md

 * `example/notebooks/netcdf_searchable_catalog.ipynb`:
   This notebook shows an example how to load a NetCDF file from a searchable STAC catalog.
+* `example/notebooks/sentinel_2_cdse.ipynb`:
+  This notebook shows an example how to access Sentinel-2 L1C and L2A data using the [CDSE STAC API](https://documentation.dataspace.copernicus.eu/APIs/STAC.html).
+It shows how to access individual observation tiles and how to generate spatiotemporal 3d analysis-ready data cubes from multiple STAC items.
+* `example/notebooks/sentinel_2_planetary_computer.ipynb`:
+  This notebook shows an example how to access Sentinel-2 L2A data using the [Planetary Computer STAC API](planetarycomputer.microsoft.com).
+It shows how to access individual observation tiles and how to generate spatiotemporal 3d analysis-ready data cubes from multiple STAC items.
+* `example/notebooks/sentinel_3_cdse.ipynb`: This notebook shows an example how to access Sentinel-3 Synergy Level-2 Land Surface Reflectance and Aerosol product using the [CDSE STAC API](https://documentation.dataspace.copernicus.eu/APIs/STAC.html).
+It shows how to access individual observation tiles and how to generate spatiotemporal 3d analysis-ready data cubes from multiple STAC items.
 * `example/notebooks/xcube_server_stac_s3.ipynb`:
   This notebook shows an example how to open data sources published by xcube server via the STAC API.